 Before 1998, all of the real-time vision-based AR systems implemented registration based on landmark detection techniques; these include boundary detection, color segmentation, watershed, and template matching techniques.
-Landmarks could be solid or concentric circular fiducials, ping-pong balls, LED, or the corners of a big rectangle [4; 13; 14].
-Those landmarks might facilitate light-weighed fiducial detection and accurate 3D coordinate reconstruction, but what kind of information, or more precisely, what 3D model, annotation or texture image should be superimposed on the reconstructed object in the real world?
-In all those systems, the computers know in advance what the object with reference to the landmarks is and which 3D virtual model or texture image will be registered with the object seamlessly or what annotation will be displayed on the screen.
+Landmarks could be solid or concentric circular fiducials, ping-pong balls, LED, or the corners of a big rectangle [4][13][14].
+Those landmarks might facilitate lightweight fiducial detection and accurate 3D coordinate localization, but they are usually difficult to identify.
+This is a key element since in real-life applications, we need to determine what kind of information, or more precisely, what 3D model, annotations or texture images should be superimposed over the real world image.
+In all those systems, the computer knows in advance what the object with reference to the landmarks is and which 3D virtual model or texture image will be registered with the object seamlessly or what annotation will be displayed on the screen.
 This constraint hindered the vision-based AR technology to be used in more practical and large scale applications, in which the environment around the user changes dynamically and more than one object in the user's view need to be detected and augmented with computer generated information.
 This raises a question.
 How to distinguish one real object from another based on the landmark detection techniques?
-In 1998, Jun Rekimoto proposed a solution, CyberCode.
-In that vision-based tagging system, 2D matrix code markers are used as landmarks [15].
+In 1998, Jun Rekimoto proposed a solution: CyberCode.
+In that vision-based tracking system, 2D matrix code markers are used as landmarks [15].
 The markers are 2D barcodes, which can identify a large number of objects by unique IDs.
 The complexity of detecting the 2D barcode and extracting bar code ID depends on how the 2D matrix code marker is defined.
-Template matching is another vision-based method using patterns for object recognition, which was proposed by H. Kato and M. Billinghurst in 1999 [16].
+Template matching technique was first proposed by H.Kato and M.Billinghurst in 1999 [16].
 The algorithm was implemented and embedded in the ARToolKit software library [16].
 An object in the real world is recognized by matching the pattern inside the square marker tagged on the object to a predefined template.